introdh2016/labs/spatial_holc.md

 Open the [ Georeferencing Training Manual](https://github.com/introdh2016/other/blob/master/HOLC%20Georeferencing%20Training%20Manual.pdf) and turn to "Step 4" on page 17 of the PDF.

 When you are done, save your work back to Box.

 ##  Explore Census info

 Right click on the Census_tract_2010.
-Select Attribution -> Symbology.
+Select Properties -> Symbology.
+Change the "Show" on the left side to Quantities.
 Once there, you can change the "Value" to White, Black or another category.
-Make sure to normalize by total population.
+Make sure to normalize by total population (total).
 You can adjust the number of buckets.
 Explore!

 ## Information
  If you want to see more data about the census tract,  click on the "i" button next to the cursor button on the top toolbar (right below Geoprocessing).